javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/article.md

 </script>
 ```

 Technically, we can copy/paste everything.
-For instance, we can copy and file in the OS file manager, and paste it.
+For instance, we can copy a file in the OS file manager, and paste it.

 There's a list of methods [in the specification](https://www.w3.org/TR/clipboard-apis/#dfn-datatransfer) to work with different data types, read/write to the clipboard.